top of page

 Formula SAE is a student design competition that was started in 1979 and was initially modelled on a similar student design competition called Baja SAE.
 After a few failed attempts and some rule changes to increase the scope of the project, the Formula SAE series was born.

 The premise of the competition is that a fictional company is developing a prototype small open wheel race car which is targeted at the non-professional weekend racer.
-Your team acts as a consultant firm, and is tasked to bring your best design to the competition - where it will be comprehensively compared against your competitors.
+The team acts as a consultant firm tasked to bring the best design to the competition where it will be comprehensively evaluated against their competitors.
 The design and fabrication of these small open wheel race cars is guided by the Official Formula SAE rules which ensure safety as well as to promote ingenuity amongst students.
-There are now more than 12 competitions around the world including the United States of America, Germany, UK, Brazil, Japan and Australasia.
+There are now more than 12 competitions around the world including the United States of America, Germany, UK, Brazil, Japan, and Australasia.

 Acceleration